-Named for their prominent front legs that fold together in a supine gesture suggesting an act of devotion, the praying mantis comes off as supine and soulful.
+Named for their prominent front legs that fold together in a supine gesture suggesting an act of devotion, the praying mantis comes off as serene and soulful.
 You might think of them as docile things, moving about slowly, nibbling on orchids … but oh how looks deceive.
-The truth is, Mantis religiosa, is an ambush predator; a carnivore with martial arts moves and a taste for live flesh.
-As one scientists said in reference to mantises learning to stalk hummingbird feeders for meals, ““We’re lucky praying mantises aren’t our size.”
+The truth is, Mantis religiosa is an ambush predator; a carnivore with martial arts moves and a taste for live flesh.
+As one scientists said in reference to mantises learning to stalk hummingbird feeders for meals, “We’re lucky praying mantises aren’t our size.”

 With their long necks, upright posture, distinct faces and direct gaze, they’re decidedly charismatic (or terrifying).
 But more than that, they are fascinating creatures that have mastered their place in the natural world.
 Case in point?
 Consider the following.

 Given the look of those peepers, is it any surprise that they have stereo vision?
 They can see in 3-D and their eyes each have a fovea – a concentrated area that allows them to focus and track with acuity.
 Aside from those two large compound eyes, they also have three spare simple eyes located in between.